-Fixing a stopped up sink yourself has two big advantages: You save time and you save money.
+Fixing a clogged sink yourself has two big advantages: You save time and you save money.

-When drains in the kitchen or bathroom back up, pouring liberal doses of very hot water down the drain will often help by melting greasy clogs away.
+When you have a clogged drain in your kitchen or bathroom, pouring liberal doses of very hot water down the drain will often help by melting greasy clogs away.

 If the drain opener or several short sessions with the plunger won't dislodge the blockage - or if you've noticed that several of your home's other drains are also draining sluggishly - the problem is likely to be deep inside your main house drain and well out of your reach.